North Carolina Estimated Tax Payments

 Are North Carolina estimated payment dates the same as federal?

 Yes, North Carolina follows the same quarterly schedule as the federal government for most entity types.
+This makes it convenient to submit both federal and state estimated payments at the same time.

 What form do I use for North Carolina estimated payments?